Asura: Asurendra

 In Buddhism, the leaders of the asuras are called asurendra (Pāli: Asurinda, 阿修羅王; lit.
 "Asura-lord").
-There are several of these, as the Asuras are broken into different tribes or factions.
+There are several of these, as the asuras are broken into different tribes or factions.
 In Pali texts, names that are found include Vepacitti, Rāhu (Verocana), Pahārāda, Sambara, Bali, Sucitti, and Namucī.
-According to the Lotus Sutra, the four leaders of the asura took refuge in the Buddha after hearing his sermon.
+According to the Lotus Sutra, the four leaders of the asuras took refuge in the Buddha after hearing his sermon.